-Managing compensation requires that leaders agree on how compensation is defined within the firm, what compensation should do, and where it should lead.
-So that the compensation program is aligned with business needs, equitable, legally and ethically defensible, easy to communicate, and perceived as fair, consider using a diverse committee to manage compensation.
+Managing compensation requires that leaders agree on how compensation is defined, what compensation should do, and where it should lead.
+Consider using a diverse committee that manages compensation to align it with business needs and to ensure that it is equitable, legally and ethically defensible, easy to communicate, and perceived as fair.

-- → Write your firm's compensation philosophy-the organization's commitment to how it values its employees, with the purpose of attracting, retaining, and motivating employees equitably.
+- → Write your firm's compensation philosophy with the purpose of attracting, retaining, and motivating employees equitably.
 Determine how you will use compensation (direct, indirect, and nonfinancial) to get the results you want.
-Your approach will vary according to your firm budget, regional economic conditions, and broader market forces, and in what aspects you will lead (pay more than competitors), match, or lag the market. - → Develop a transparent compensation structure that supports your compensation philosophy.
-Update job descriptions with required skills, and establish pay grades and ranges for the different work within the organization.
-Consider how work is assigned, how compensation is determined, and the components of nonwage compensation.
-Know how you will determine both equal work and work of equal value. - → Do a market value analysis to compare your policies to those of peer firms, and check for external equity. - → Develop compensation policies.
+Your approach will vary according to your firm budget, regional economic conditions, and broader market forces and in what aspects you will lead (i.e., pay more than competitors), match, or lag the market. - → Develop a transparent compensation structure that supports your compensation philosophy.
+Update job descriptions and establish pay grades and ranges for the different work within the organization.
+Consider how work is assigned, how compensation is determined, and what elements of nonwage compensation you will offer.51 Know how you will determine both equal work and work of equal value.

+- → Do a market value analysis to compare your policies to those of peer firms, and check for external equity. - → Develop compensation policies.
 Include all forms of compensation, and consider how they are weighted (valued) by individuals and by the organization and if there is alignment of values.
 Include policies for all pay actions (starting pay, merit and promotional pay, bonuses), compensation-related decisions (part-time, flextime, opportunities), and procedures (negotiation, evaluation, audits).
-Establish how to determine pay differences by factors such as job responsibilities, title, time in job, part-time status, location, time with firm, education, licensure, and prior experience. - → Ensure that your financial operating metrics relate to your equity goals.
-Compare compensation equity measures to firm-wide financial performance measures-such as utilization and overhead rates, net revenue per employee, and firm profits and investment-to develop an understanding of how compensation value might be more equitably measured or allocated. - → Update your compensation program at least every two to five years to stay aligned with market and firm changes.
+Establish how to determine pay differences by factors such as job responsibilities, title, time in job, part-time status, location, time with firm, education, licensure, and prior experience.
+Recognize specific contributions made by people with target identities to projects in which their involvement is required or otherwise valued.
+At the same time, avoid patterns of assigning lower-visibility projects or giving fewer choices to employees with target identities. - → Ensure that your financial operating metrics relate to your equity goals.
+Compare compensation-equity measures to firm-wide financial-performance measures-such as utilization and overhead rates, net revenue per employee, and firm profits and investment-to develop an understanding of how compensation value might be more equitably measured or allocated. - → Update your compensation program at least every two to five years to stay aligned with market and firm changes.
 It is easier and less costly to make incremental rather than significant changes.